gherlein/bscli/README.md

 Password for player.local:
 ```

-Enter the password configured in the player's DWS settings (typically found in the BrightSign Network settings or local web interface).
+Enter the password configured in the player's DWS settings.

 ### Path Rules